Study in the UK, for the experience of a lifetime

 4. Copy of financial evidence

-6. Certified* copies of current and previously issued visas (if applicable)
+6. Certified* copies of current and previously issued visas (International Student only)

-8. IELTS certificates from a UKVI approved IELTS centre (where English is not the first language).
+7. IELTS certificates from an approved IELTS centre (where English is not the first language).
+Only IELTS Academic is accepted for the application.

 Who will pick us up from Heathrow Airport?